nst/STTwitter/README.md

 ### Various Kinds of OAuth Connections

-You can instantiate `STTwitterAPIWrapper` in three ways:
+You can instantiate `STTwitterAPI` in three ways:

 - use the Twitter account set in OS X Preferences
 - use a custom `consumer key` and `consumer secret` (three flavors)